yogeshojha/rengine/README.md

 ### Support

 We are volunteers, working hard on reNgine-ng to add new features with the sole aim of making it the de facto standard for reconnaissance.
-Help is welcome, you could participate by creating PR, update docs ...
+Help is welcome, you can help us out by opening a PR.
 Come to the Discord to discuss with the reNgine-ng team.

 * Add a [GitHub Star](https://github.com/Security-Tools-Alliance/rengine-ng) to the project.